How Much To Renew Driving Licence: Renewal Cost And Fees UK

 | Renew photocard | £14 | £17 |

-| Replace lost/damaged | £20 | £20 |
+| Replace lost or damaged card | £20 | £20 |

-| Apply for provisional | £34 | £43 |
+| Apply for provisional licence | £34 | £43 |

 | Notify address change | Free | Free |